This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent the spread of MERS:

-- Wear disposable gloves and a mask if you care for someone who is sick.
+- Wear a medical mask if you have MERS or take care of someone who does.
+A medical mask can help prevent the virus from traveling through the air in droplets from your respiratory tract.
 Wash your hands after you take off your gloves and mask.
 Throw away the gloves after each use.
-Throw away your mask if it gets wet or comes in contact with fluids from the person you are caring for.
+Throw away your mask if it gets wet or comes in contact with body fluids.

 Write down your questions so you remember to ask them during your visits.